ghc/ghc/docs/users_guide/runtime_control.rst

    single: RTS options

-To make an executable program, the GHC system compiles your code and then links it with a non-trivial runtime system (RTS), which handles storage management, thread scheduling, profiling, and so on.
+To make an executable program, the GHC system compiles your code and then links it with a non-trivial runtime system, which handles storage management, thread scheduling, profiling, and so on.

 The RTS has a lot of options to control its behaviour.
 For example, you